Loading...

 | Strongest Homeowner Protections | Procedure-based (strict notice/hearing) | Amount-based ($100 cap) | Weakest in region |

 Virginia Protections Summary: Virginia's $50 cap (if CC&Rs authorize fines) and mandatory 14-day hearing procedures provide moderate homeowner protection.
 North Carolina's $100 statutory cap is higher but applies automatically.
 Georgia offers the least protection with no state-wide cap.
-All three states now require judicial (not non-judicial) foreclosure for fine-only liens.
+In Virginia, an association lien over $5,000 may be enforced by either judicial or nonjudicial foreclosure (§ 55.1-1833).

 | Aspect | Virginia | Washington DC |